-#django #python #wagtail
+#django #mysql #postgresql #python #sqlite #wagtail

 In the Wagtail Slack channel, there was a question recently about how to move a Wagtail site from PostgreSQL to MySQL.
 There are many tutorials available on how to do this with Django, but for Wagtail, there are a small number of extra steps you need to take into account.